 Availability zones are unique physical locations within an Azure region.
 Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 A host group is created in a single availability zone.
 Once created, all hosts will be placed within that zone.
 To achieve high availability across zones, you need to create multiple host groups (one per zone) and spread your hosts between them accordingly.

 If you assign a host group to an availability zone, all VMs created on that host must be created in the same zone.

 Use Fault Domains for fault isolation

 A host can be created in a specific fault domain.
 Just like VM in a scale set or availability set, hosts in different fault domains will be placed on different physical racks in the data center.
-When you create a host group, you are required to specify the fault domain count.
+When you create a host group, you're required to specify the fault domain count.
 When creating hosts within the host group, you assign fault domain for each host.
-The VMs do not require any fault domain assignment.
+The VMs don't require any fault domain assignment.

-Fault domains are not the same as colocation.
-Having the same fault domain for two hosts does not mean they are in proximity with each other.
+Fault domains aren't the same as colocation.
+Having the same fault domain for two hosts doesn't mean they are in proximity with each other.

 Fault domains are scoped to the host group.
-You should not make any assumption on anti-affinity between two host groups (unless they are in different availability zones).
+You shouldn't make any assumption on anti-affinity between two host groups (unless they are in different availability zones).

 VMs deployed to hosts with different fault domains, will have their underlying managed disks services on multiple storage stamps, to increase the fault isolation protection.

 Using Availability Zones and Fault Domains

 You can use both capabilities together to achieve even more fault isolation.
 To use both, specify the availability zone and fault domain count in for each host group, assign a fault domain to each host in the group, then assign an availability zone to each VM.